Mullica River Paddle – Atsion to Pleasant Mills – Burlington County, NJ- Overnight or all in one go!

 Also, keep your eyes open, we spotted a nice amount of wildlife on this one.

 After 4.8 miles (or 6 miles, or 106 miles… who knows?) you’ll hit the Mullica River Campground.
-The is supposed to be reserved as wilderness camping only, you must hike in (on the Mullica River Trail – a future adventure!) or canoe in.
-You must reserve through Reserve America now (grrr… I hate fees), but the camping is more organized than it used to be.
+This campground is supposed to be reserved as wilderness camping only, you must backpack in (on the Mullica River Trail) or canoe in.
+You must reserve through camping.nj.gov ahead of time, but the camping is more organized than it used to be.
 Overall, it’s a nice little campground.
 On a weekend in May, there was only one other group there, so it was a very pleasant stay.
 There are primitive outhouses and a water pump, so that covers your basic needs there.
 I’ve heard it gets crazier in July and August, so plan accordingly.
 We have a campground review if you need it.

 That night, it rained.
 That morning, it also rained, so no pictures from Day 2.
 The official distance from the campground to Pleasant Mills is 5.2 miles.
 The river is much wider, with fewer snags, after the campground.
 We made much, much better time the second day.
 You’ll see high-banks in the sand, pass under Constable Bridge and a nice little hiking bridge that the previously reviewed Tom’s Pond Trail passes on.
 The pullout can be seen just ahead of you on the left when you pass under the 542 Bridge.